-A Deputyship Application can be in relation to Property and Financial Affairs or a person’s Health and Welfare.
+A Deputyship Application can be made in relation to property and financial affairs or a person’s health and welfare.

 The Court of Protection can make decisions and/or appoint a Deputy to make ongoing decisions in the best interests of those who lack capacity.

 If appointed as a Deputy, you will be able to make decisions on behalf of the person who lacks mental capacity.
-Such decisions could be in respect of their property and finances or health and welfare, Such decisions must be made in accordance with the Mental Capacity Act 2005 and the Code of Practice and are restricted to the powers given in your Order from the Court.
+Such decisions must be made in accordance with the Mental Capacity Act 2005 and the Code of Practice.
+Any decisions are restricted to the powers given in the Order from the court.

 Who can be a Deputy?

-Anyone over the age of 18 can apply to the Court to become a Deputy.
-When applying you must declare any criminal convictions and/or bankruptcy arrangements and these may lead to the Court turning down your application.
-You must also declare any possible conflicts of interest (for example if you live in the house owned by the person who has lost mental capacity or you own assets together).
-Conflicts may lead the Court to turn down your application.
-Whilst we cannot guarantee the decision of the Judge making the Order, it is better if you let us know about anything you think may prejudice you application at the outset.
+Anyone over the age of 18 can apply to become a Deputy.
+When applying you must declare any criminal convictions and/or bankruptcy arrangements.
+You must also declare any possible conflicts of interest (for example if you live in the house owned by the person who has lost mental capacity, or you own assets together).
+Depending on these circumstances this may lead the court to turn down your application.
+Whilst we cannot guarantee the decision of the Judge making the Order, it is better if you let us know about anything you think may prejudice your application at the outset.